destructuring/alox/README.md

 # Getting Started

-The `alox` repo demos a few alox gems.
+The `alox` demo uses a few alox gems.
+Requires a ruby and bundler:

-First, bundle the gems:

-    bundle exec --local --path vendor/bundle --standalone

-Then run `bin/alox` with `BUNDLE_GEMFILE` set, as if `bundle exec` was
-run:

-    env BUNDLE_GEMFILE="$(pwd)/Gemfile" bin/alox
+    cd demo
+    make

 LICENSE
 -------